The Joker (Steve Miller Band song)

 "The Joker" is a song by American rock band Steve Miller Band from their eighth studio album, The Joker (1973).
 Released as a single in October 1973, the song topped the US Billboard Hot 100 in early 1974 and reached the top 20 in Australia, Canada, and the Netherlands.

-More than 16 years later, in September 1990, "The Joker" reached number one on the UK Singles Chart for two weeks after being used in "Great Deal", a television advertisement for clothing company Levi's, and caused controversy for keeping Deee-Lite's "Groove Is in the Heart" off the number-one spot.
+More than 16 years later, in September 1990, "The Joker" reached number one on the UK Singles Chart for two weeks after being used in a television advertisement for clothing company Levi's, and caused controversy for keeping Deee-Lite's "Groove Is in the Heart" off the number-one spot.
 This reissue of "The Joker" also topped the Irish Singles Chart, the New Zealand Singles Chart, the Dutch Nationale Top 100, and the Dutch Top 40.

 Lyrics

 Miller borrowed from the hit song "Lovey Dovey", which shares the lyric, "You're the cutest thing that I ever did see / I really love your peaches, wanna shake your tree / Lovey dovey, lovey dovey, lovey dovey all the time".
 Ahmet Ertegun and Eddie Curtis wrote the song, and the Clovers had the highest charting version in 1954.

 It is one of two Steve Miller Band songs that feature the nonce word "pompatus".
 The first line of the lyrics is a reference to the song "Space Cowboy" from Miller's Brave New World album.
 The following lines refer to two other songs: "Gangster of Love" from Sailor and "Enter Maurice" from Recall the Beginning...A Journey from Eden.
 The line "some people call me Maurice / 'Cause I speak of the pompatus of love" was written after Miller heard the song "The Letter" by the Medallions.
 In "The Letter", writer Vernon Green made up the word puppetutes, meaning a paper-doll erotic fantasy figure; however, Miller misheard the word and wrote pompatus instead.